adaltas/ece-devops-2020-fall/modules/2-scm/labs.md

 ## Objectives

-This workshop can be done **in groups of 2/3 people**.
+This workshop can be done **in groups of 2-3 people**.

-1. Perform the Github Desktop Tutorial
+1. Perform the GitHub Desktop Tutorial
 2. Create a repository and clone it on your computer
 3. Create a branch and navigate between branches
 4. Modify a file in the repository and push the modifications